DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 https://goo.gl/zy89So

 ---

 ## Installing a Software Defined Network Plugin
-###### this **only** needs to be done on your first droplet, k8s-workshop-x-01
+###### this **only** needs to be done on your first Droplet, k8s-workshop-x-01

-Kubernetes needs an SDN layer to securely communicate beetween all of it's hosts.
+Kubernetes needs an SDN layer to securely communicate beetween all of it's cluster nodes.

 So we'll need to install a SDN Plugin of our choice:
 ```